 Benefits of uploaded ads

 When you create your own ads in Google Web Designer, you have complete control over how your ads appear.
-You can develop these ads yourself using templates to decide how best to combine your different images, text, and logos.
+You can develop these ads yourself using templates to decide how best to combine your different images, text and logos.
 You can link these ads to a feed for dynamic remarketing.

 Uploaded HTML5 ads can also be made responsive by specifying how you want your ads to be resized across the Google Display Network.
 Learn more about the specifications of responsive uploaded ads

-Note: Because uploaded ads are created outside of Google Ads, they will not be able to run in all parts of the Display inventory like responsive display ads do.
+Note: Because uploaded ads are created outside of Google Ads, they will not be able to run all in parts of the Display inventory like responsive display ads do.